mrLegenius/Asteroids/README.md

 # Asteroids
 Clone of Atari Asteroids (1979)

- Requirements
+## Requirements
- Unity 2021.1.16f1 or higher
+Unity 2021.1 or higher

 Made using Zenject and MVC Pattern

- How to Play
+## How to Play
- W - Move forward
+* W - Move forward
- A, D - Rotate the Ship
+* A, D - Rotate the Ship
- S - Laser shot
+* S - Laser shot
- Space - Gun shot
+* Space - Gun shot

-Try to get the highest score as possible!
+Try to get the highest score!
 Good Luck!

-How we can improve this code:
+## How we can improve this code:
-Remove duplicate code
+* Remove duplicate code
-Extract some logic to separate class
+* Extract some logic to separate class
-Add interface for each model/view/controller part
+* Add interface for each model/view/controller part